As a recovering stress junkie, I know first-hand how burnout feels.

 The personality type that takes on more than their fair share of stress and is most prone to burnout is the Rescuer.

 The Rescuer puts others’ needs ahead of their own, and they’re always there to lend a hand when other people need them.
-Rescuers love helping people and take on the responsibilities, problems and burdens of others.
+Rescuers love helping people and taking on the responsibilities, problems and burdens of others.
 They’re always willing to lend a hand and will drop everything to help someone in need, just like a superhero.

 How to tell if you’re a Rescuer